 - Cleaner visual identity across platforms

-- Easy to scale across templates and campaigns
+- Easy to scale across templates, launches, and campaigns

 Cons

-- Can feel generic if you skip brand mood definition
+- Can feel generic if you skip brand mood and positioning first

 Try Color Palette Tools

-Build a clean, repeatable color system for logos, social content, website elements, and Canva templates.
+Build a cleaner, repeatable color system for logos, social content, website elements, and Canva templates without overthinking every design decision.

 Final Verdict

-If your visuals look inconsistent or your team spends too much time choosing colors, a color palette picker is one of the fastest practical upgrades.
-Start with a simple 3–5 color system, define roles, and apply it consistently across all brand touchpoints.
+If your visuals feel inconsistent, or if you waste too much time choosing colors every time you open Canva, a color palette picker is one of the simplest practical upgrades you can make.
+Start with a clean 3–5 color system, define what each color does, and repeat it long enough for your audience to actually recognize it.

 FAQ